-This year marks the 20th anniversary of the opening of the South Bank Parklands in Brisbane.
+On June 20, 1992, South Bank Parklands in Brisbane was officially opened.
 Following the end of World Expo 88 the site was cleared and the Queensland Government intended to sell the land to commercial developers, however the public successfully lobbied for the site to be developed into public parkland.

 Pavers and grass were still being laid the night before the grand opening.
 The Courier Mail stated “the smell of fresh earth in which shrubs had been planted right up to the last minute mingled with the fairground whiffs of frying onions and chips”.

-The South Bank Parklands were officially opened on Saturday 20 June 1992 with an estimated 70,000 visitors on the first day.
+An estimated 70,000 people attended the opening day.
 Visitors found a number of facilities including a man-made beach and lagoon with CBD views, garden and rainforest walks, picnic and barbeque areas, restaurants and cafes, pedestrian walkways and a canal with rail-driven ferries.